-The Congress Banquet will take place in one of the emblematic venues of the city.
-Like in previous conferences, as the First Joint Meeting RSME-AMS, in July 2003, the Banquet will be held at the ‘Casino de la exposición’, which is close to the city centre and to the Main historical building of the University of Seville.
+The Congress Banquet will take place in one of the emblematic venues of the city, the ‘Casino de la exposición’, which is close to the city centre and to the Main historical building of the University of Seville.

 In Baroque style, this building was, together with the Lope de Vega Theatre, the Pavilion of the City of Seville at the Iberian‐American Exposition of 1929.